nens/threedi-docs/source/h_water_quality.rst

               \frac{\partial}{\partial y} \left( \nu_y \frac{\partial c}{\partial y}\right) =
               \nu \frac{\partial^2 c}{\partial x^2} + \nu \frac{\partial^2 c }{\partial y^2}

 where :math:'c' is the concentration varying in an :math:`x,y`-space.
-The eddy viscosity is generally determined by calibration, because, in a numerical setting, a crucial factor determining the scales and processes captured is the grid resolution.
-In principle, the eddy viscosity is proportional to the mesh size (see [Saichenthur_2022]_).
+The eddy viscosity is generally determined by calibration, because, in a numerical model, the grid resolution is a crucial factor determining the scales and processes captured.
+In principle, the eddy viscosity is proportional to the computational grid resolution (see [Saichenthur_2022]_).
 In order to give you an idea in the following table are some ranges listed.

-Typical Eddy Viscosity Values for Various Environments
+.. todo:

+    @Nici: is de diffusion coefficient hetzelfde als de horizontal eddy viscosity?
+En als het van de locatie afhangt, waarom geef je het dan op als eigenschap van de substance?

+Typical eddy viscosity values for various environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 +----------------------------------------------+-----------------------------------+------------------------------------------------------------------------------------------------------+